Welcome to mscroggs.co.uk

 - writing your name in the Game of Life

-New puzzles are posted some Sundays, with answers posted on Monday.
-The most recent collection is Sunday Afternoon Maths LIX.
+New puzzles are posted on many Sundays, with answers posted on Monday.
+The most recent collection is Sunday Afternoon Maths LXI.
 Pictures from recent collections are shown above and below.

 Some of my favourite puzzles are: